 Extended Warranty Alternatives

-Extended warranties can be both costly—as much as $3,000 for premium plans—and sometimes unnecessary.
+Extended warranties can be both costly—as much as $3,000 for premium plans or the equivalent in monthly payments — and sometimes unnecessary.
 A 2013 survey by the Consumer Reports National Research Center found that 55 percent of the people who purchased an extended warranty never used it.
 The study also found that, on average, people spent more on an extended warranty than they would have spent on repairs if they never had the plan.

 But when buying a vehicle -- particularly a used one -- the right warranty (price and coverage) can be a prudent way to protect your pocketbook from unexpected and costly car repairs.